 You’ve spent the same amount of time thinking about sending out your wedding thank you notes as you have not sending them.
 And the result?
 The guilt of having late wedding thank you notes just sitting on your to do list is staring at you.
 It’s ok, don’t be so hard on yourself!
 Life gets in the way — we totally get it.
 Mailing those bad boys out in a timely manner — while important — is tough.
 The thing is, the folks who spent time, effort and money on gifting you and your new spouse that special wedding gift still deserve a thank you note.

 Congrats, you successfully made it down the aisle!
 You survived the wedding planning madness, the family reunions and the stressful (and hopefully lovely) wedding day shenanigans.
 Unfortunately (or fortunately, depending on how you felt about all the planning) you’ve still got one wedding related task left…and it’s a doozy: writing your wedding thank you cards.

-Before you find yourself falling into a frenzy of panic over having to write hundreds of thank you notes, take a moment to catch your breath… And remember that there are people (and tools) out there to help you achieve even the most daunting of tasks — such as writing your wedding thank you notes!
-Speaking of which, we’ve got a simple step by step process for how to write your wedding thank you cards with tips and message examples that’ll definitely come in handy!
+Before you find yourself falling into a frenzy of panic over having to write hundreds of thank you notes, we’ve got a simple step by step process for how to write your wedding thank you cards with tips and message examples that’ll come in handy!